dspinellis/latex-advice/README.md

 Here is advice for doing so, collected over decades of writing [hundreds of papers and books](https://www.spinellis.gr/pubs/index.html), mostly using LaTeX.

+Note that this list is not intended to provide advice on English style or scientific writing.
+There are many excellent guides for both.

 Contributions via *GitHub* pull requests are always welcomed.

 ## Put the document under version control